thoth-station/s2i-example/README.rst

 The BuildConfig is using UBI8 Pythpn 3.6 to build the application.

 Once the templates get applied, a build is started.
-As there is no ``Pipfile.lock`` present (no locked dependencies), Thoth is contacted (see ``thoth_conf_template.yaml`` configuration file for info on configuration options).
+As the build is configuration to ask Thoth for advises, Thoth is contacted (see ``thoth_conf_template.yaml`` configuration file for info on configuration options).